Massachusett: Relations with the Plymouth Colony (1620–1626)

 English settlers established their first permanent foothold in New England with the founding of the Plymouth Colony by Pilgrims in 1620 near the site of the former Wampanoag village of Patuxet, just a short distance south of the historic boundary with the Massachusett.
 In 1621, the Pilgrims, led by Myles Standish, met Obbatinewat (Wampanoag), a local sachem loyal to Massasoit.
 The colonists signed a peace treaty with Obbatinewat, who in turn, introduced the Pilgrims to the Squaw Sachem of Mistick (Massachusett, c.
 1590–1650), another leader.

 The Wampanoag chief Massasoit (c.
 1581–1661) decided to ally with the Pilgrims.
 The Pilgrims also met with Chickatawbut (Massachusett, d.
 1633), the most powerful Massachusett leader of the time.
 Unlike Massasoit, who favored increasing ties with the new English settlers to help assist against increasing power struggles with the Pequot and the Narragansett, Chickatawbut and other Massachusett leaders were wary of the Pilgrims and their intentions.

 Chickatawbut's fears were confirmed when the Plymouth Colony expanded to Wessagusset, in Massachusett territory, with the arrival of a new ship of colonists.
 The new settlers were ill-prepared, even more so than the first Pilgrims, and quickly resorted to trading supplies with the Massachusett.
 As their situation worsened, the Pilgrims began raiding Massachusett villages for food and supplies.
 To prevent an attack, Standish ordered a preemptive strike in 1624, which led to the deaths of Pecksuot, Wituwamat, and other Massachusett warriors who were lured under the pretense of peace and negotiation to meet with the colonists.
 Standish further angered the Massachusett when he led his men deep into their territory to suppress the nascent colony of Merrymount, which had been established by Thomas Morton and which had friendly relations with neighboring Indian tribes.
 These activities caused the Massachusett to halt trade with the Pilgrims for many years.

 Relations with the Massachusett Bay Colony (1629-1676)

 The Massachusett were unable to isolate themselves from the English settlers.
-Despite cutting off relations with the Pilgrim settlers, dissenting English settlers, mostly Puritans who wished to reform the Church of England to conform with their view of the Protestant Reformation as opposed to separate from it, began arriving, with the first settling in Wonnisquam in 1623 and later expanding to Naumkeag in Pawtucket territory.
+Despite unfriendly relations, Pilgrim settlers continued to arrive.
+These were mostly English Puritans who wanted to reform rather than leave the Church of England.
+They wanted the Church to conform to their view of the Protestant Reformation.
+They settled in Wonnisquam in 1623 and later expanded to Naumkeag in Pawtucket territory.
 In 1628, the Massachusetts Bay Colony was legally established, with a claim over the lands north of the Plymouth Colony.
 The boundary between the two colonies mirrored the traditional boundary between the Massachusett and Wampanoag, although many Massachusett, such as those at Titicut and Mattakeesett, were under the claim of the Plymouth Colony.